filecoin-project/specs/network-protocols.md

-# Filecoin Custom Network Protocols
+# Filecoin Specific Network Protocols

 All filecoin network protocols are implemented as libp2p protocols.
 This document will assume that all data is communicated between peers on a libp2p stream as outlined in [networking(./networking.md)